Children's Occupational Therapy Liverpool City Council

 - The child or young person must be under 18 years of age and be registered with a Liverpool GP.

-- For children who are under 5 the child must be in an education setting i.e. a nursery.
-Children who are not in an education setting will be supported by OT Service.
-For further information about the Alder Hey Occupational Therapy Service please visit their website Alder Hey Ocupational Therapy Team.
+Children who are under 5 will be supported by the OT service within Alder Hey.
+For further information about the Alder Hey Occupational Therapy Service and to make a referral please visit their website Alder Hey Occupational Therapy Team.

 - The child or young person must be experiencing a difficulty that significantly and persistently impacts on their ability to participate in activities of daily living.
 This may include but is not limited to washing, dressing, feeding and toileting.